xinqilin/xinqilin/README.md

 ### Hi <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="35px">

-- I'm Bill, work in Taipei city ,Taiwan
+- I’m Bill, and I work in Taipei City, Taiwan.
-- Backend Engineer / Web Developer / Android Developer
+- I’m a Backend Engineer, Web Developer, and Android Developer.
-- Skill in Java, Kotlin, JS/TS, Python also interested in Golang
+- Skilled in Java, Kotlin, JavaScript/TypeScript, and Python; also interested in Golang.
-- Also have Android work experience about eight month
+- I also have about eight months of Android development experience.
-- A little frontend work experience in React/Vue framework with js / ts
+- I also have some frontend experience using React and Vue frameworks with JavaScript/TypeScript.
 - Pleased to meet you!